fireundubh/playwithfire/modsmith.md

 - Generates distribution-ready ZIP archives of mods,
 - Supports packaging arbitrary files that cannot be patched
 - Supports patching multiple languages simultaneously

-### Benefits

-- Allows you to focus on just the changes you want to make
-- Improves productivity by eliminating noise in your files and encouraging an organized approach to modding
-- Reduces time and effort to update mods after game updates by always patching the latest installed XML files
-- Simplifies the work needed to create translations
-- Accelerates the process of packaging mods for distribution

 ### Future Plans